Key Takeaways:

 Getting Crowns: What to Expect

-Dental crowns, or caps, cover the entire tooth to restore its shape, size, strength, and appearance.
-Crowns are typically used for teeth that are significantly damaged or weakened, offering cosmetic and functional benefits.
-Here’s what you can expect when getting crowns:
+Dental crowns, or caps, cover the entire tooth to restore its shape, size, strength, and appearance, while veneers are thin and focus on the front surface.
+Crowns are typically used for teeth that are significantly damaged or weakened, while veneers may be ideal for cosmetic enhancements, improving the overall appearance of your teeth.
+Here’s what you can expect when getting crowns or veneers:

 Initial Consultation

-During the initial consultation, the dentist will evaluate the condition of your tooth and determine if a crown is necessary.
-X-rays may be taken to assess the extent of damage and plan the treatment accordingly.
+During the initial consultation, the dentist will evaluate the condition of your tooth and determine if a crown or a type of veneer is necessary.
+X-rays may be taken to assess the extent of damage and plan the treatment, whether it involves crowns or veneers.

 Tooth Preparation

-To prepare your tooth for a crown, the dentist will remove a portion of the outer structure to make room for the crown.
-This step is more extensive than the veneer preparation because the crown needs to encase the entire tooth.
+To prepare your tooth for a crown, the dentist will remove a portion of the outer enamel structure to make room for the crown, ensuring a secure fit with dental cement.
+This step is more extensive than the veneer preparation because the crown needs to encase the entire tooth, unlike a dental veneer, which only covers the front.

 Impressions and Temporary Crown

-After reshaping the tooth, impressions are taken and sent to a dental lab where your custom crown is created.
-A temporary crown is placed over the prepared tooth to protect it until the permanent crown is ready.
+After reshaping the tooth, impressions are taken and sent to a dental lab, where your custom crown or veneer is created.
+A temporary crown or veneer is placed over the prepared tooth to protect it until the permanent crown is ready.

 Receiving the Custom Crown